intel-unesp-mcp/infieri2019-session1/README.md

 The offload report shows that 16 bytes were transferred from host to device and 8 bytes from device to host.

-In the next activity change the code  offloadFunction.c: add a function called MyFunction2 to be executed on Intel® Xeon Phi™, that performs the sum of all elements of an array of double elements, and display the value of sum on the host. (transfer variable C[] from host to device and variable sum from device to host)
+Now make a change in `offloadFunction.c` by adding a function called MyFunction2 to be executed on the Intel Xeon Phi, that performs the sum of all elements of an array of double elements, and display the value of the sum on the host. (transfer variable C[] from host to device and variable sum from device to host)

-Use the following snippet to performs the sum of all elements of an array:
+Use the following snippet to perform the sum of all elements of an array:

 ```
   int cont;